ministryofjustice/fb-automated-tests/readme.md

 #### Setting up environment variables for the email testing service

-1. Rename `.env.sample` to `.env` and fill in the secrets accordingly.
+Rename `.env.sample` to `.env` and fill in the [mailosaur](https://mailosaur.com/) secrets accordingly.
 On CircleCI, these secrets have been entered as environment variables [through the app](https://circleci.com/gh/ministryofjustice/fb-automated-tests/edit#env-vars)

+* `EMAIL_SERVICE_API_KEY` is the API key which you can get from the dashboard
+* `EMAIL_SERVICE_SERVER_ID` is the mailbox server ID which you can get from the dashboard

 ### Writing a new test